strongloop-archive/loopback4-extension-starter/src/providers/README.md

     let args: any = [];
     let result: any;

-    // Optional start time to log processing time of request.
-    // process.time() gives us an array [seconds, nanoseconds] as expected
-    // by the default ElapsedTimeProvider function.
+    // Optionally start timing the sequence using the timer
+    // function available via LogFn
-    const start = process.hrtime();
+    const start = this.logger.startTimer();

     try {
       const route = this.findRoute(req);